junxit/us-congress-bills-112/metadata.md

 - 2011-03-03 — Introduced in Senate
 - 2011-03-03 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S1236)
 - 2011-03-03 — Sponsor introductory remarks on measure.
 (CR S1236-1237)
+- 2011-07-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S4810)
+- 2011-07-21 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S4810)
+- 2011-07-21 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S4810)
+- 2011-07-21 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S4810)